COVID-19 vaccination in France: Phase 4 and 5

 Phases 4 and 5 will allow vaccination to be widely opened to those over 18.

 Progress to date

-Daily updates are provided by Santé Publique France.
+Daily updates were provided by Santé Publique France.

 Vaccine deliveries

 The following table details the weekly number of authorized vaccines delivered to France since the start of the crisis.
 Among the suppliers, AstraZeneca is by far the most late compared to its initial commitments.
 In the 1st quarter of 2021, AstraZeneca is expected to deliver 30 million doses to the European Union, while the initial forecast was 120 million.